 4. Retirement Nest Egg

 Saving for retirement is one goal that almost everyone has in mind, but it can be hard to know how to get started.
 First, if your employer offers a 401(k) plan of some kind, make the most of it!
 You can also open up a Roth IRA on your own and take advantage of the tax-free growth it offers.
 Whatever you do, be sure to understand the level of risk you can tolerate so you don’t find yourself taking unnecessary risks with your retirement nest egg.

 Once you’ve resolved to save for these important financial goals, the question remains as to how to best go about it.
-First, consider diversifying your savings into simple savings accounts, higher-potential investments such as mutual funds and tools such as an HSA or 529 plan.
+First, consider diversifying your savings into simple and highest-return savings accounts, higher-potential investments such as mutual funds, and tools such as an HSA or 529 plan.
 And finally, consider the vast array of savings apps that now exist to help individuals meet their financial goals.
 Carlton James, Director at GBTI Bank, writes that “today’s savings apps boast full-spectrum functionality, with some nudging users toward healthier spending patterns…” Find a few apps that help you budget and invest your money.